CallumBoase/react-into-html/readme.md

 There is a netlify site https://extraordinary-khapse-4c4e7c.netlify.app/ configured to watch github repo https://github.com/CallumBoase/react-into-html and deploy the ./public directory as per branch main automatically.

 Therefore you can visit https://extraordinary-khapse-4c4e7c.netlify.app/ to see changes after deploy to github (takes 20 seconds to build or so)

+## Loading the react app in a Knack app
+See knack-js-area-example.js